Canadian

 Surrey, British Columbia Canada

 Unless otherwise noted, the clinical photographs found on this site are the possession of Dr. Schumacher.
-They may be used for educational purposes with a credit to Dr. S A Schumacher, Surrey, BC and a link back to this website, www.CanadianMAPLE.org.
+They may be used for educational purposes with a credit to Dr. S A Schumacher, Surrey, BC www.CanadianMAPLE.org.